Axelrod-Python/Axelrod/docs/tutorials/getting_started/interactions.rst

     (2, 2): [('C', 'C'), ('C', 'C'), ('C', 'C')]
     (2, 3): [('C', 'C'), ('C', 'C'), ('C', 'C')]
     (3, 3): [('C', 'C'), ('C', 'C'), ('C', 'C')]

+The dictionary key (e.g. (0, 1)) is a tuple containing the index numbers of the players within the strategies list. i.e. Line 2 shown above is for a match between the player 0 (Cooperator) and player 1 (Defector).